open-zaak/open-zaak/deployment/appliance/README.rst

    a.
 Choose ``Advanced options`` > ``Automated install``
    b.
 When asked for an initial preconfiguration file, fill in the URL from
-      the ``serve-debian-config.sh`` script, followed by the path ``/preseed.cfg``.
+      the ``npm run appliance:serve-config`` script, followed by the path ``/preseed.cfg``.
 For example::

             http://192.168.X.X:8080/preseed.cfg

    c.
-After you see a log entry in the terminal running the ``serve-debian-config.sh``
+After you see a log entry in the terminal running the ``npm run appliance:serve-config``
       script, you can close it.
    d.
 When the installation is done, the VirtualBox container shuts down automatically.